weaver/rewind/README.md

 any dependency changes, the subprocess is terminated with a `SIGHUP` and forked again.

-If the subprocess dies (e.g. exits non-zero), `renode` waits until one on the monitored files is changed.
-If the subprocess terminats normally (e.g. exits zero), renode stops monitoring files and exits as well.
+If the subprocess dies (exits non-zero), `renode` waits until one on the monitored files is changed.
+If the subprocess terminats normally (exits zero), renode stops monitoring files and exits as well.

 [0]: http://nodejs.org/api/fs.html#fs_fs_watch_filename_options_listener